magento/devdocs/guides/v2.1/get-started/order-tutorial/order-add-items.md

 ---
 layout: tutorial
 group: get-started
-subgroup: 20_REST
+subgroup:
-title: Order Processing with REST APIs Tutorial
-menu_title: Step 5.
+title: Step 5.
 Add items to the cart
+subtitle: Order Processing with REST APIs Tutorial
+menu_title:
 menu_order: 5
-level3_menu_node: level3child
-level3_subgroup: order
+level3_subgroup: order-tutorial
 version: 2.1
-github_link: get-started/order/order-add-items.md
+github_link: get-started/order-tutorial/order-add-items.md
 ee_only: false
 ---
-## Step 5.
-Add items to the cart {#add-items}

 This article shows how to add a simple product, a downloadable product, and a bundle product to the cart.